oxinabox/ChainRulesJuliaCon2020/out/src/index.md

 ---

 # How to get involved
- - Write rules for Base etc in ChainRules
+ - Write rules for Base and StdLibs in ChainRules
  - Write rules for your package with ChainRulesCore
  - Incorporate ChainRules support in to your favourate AD